Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Periodic Framework

-Here we can make a similar argument to that of Section \ref{locallyuniformmain} regarding the zero-th order modes.
-Since the zero-th order solution necessarily neglects the rate of change of the unit cell, it must conserve the wave vector of the incident planewave up to $2\pi / \Lambda$.
+Here we can make a similar argument to that in Section \ref{locallyuniformmain} regarding the zero-th order modes.
+Since the zero-th order solution necessarily neglects the rate of change of the unit cell, it must conserve the wave vector of the incident plane wave up to $2\pi / \Lambda$.
 Therefore, the zero-th order modes are radiation modes with $\beta_n(z) = \beta_0$ (since we have arbitrarily restricted the modes to lie within the first Brillouin zone).
 Then Eq.~\eqref{firstorderperiodic_betan} becomes

 where the phase mismatch $\Delta\beta$ is now given by